mre/endler.dev/content/2020/review/index.md

 A while ago, I read an article titled ["What Happened In The 2010s"](https://avc.com/2019/12/what-happened-in-the-2010s/) by Fred Wilson.
-The article hightlights key changes in technology and business during the last ten years.
+The article highlights key changes in technology and business during the last ten years.
 This inspired me to think about a related topic: _What Happened To Software Engineering In The 2010s?_

 {% info() %}
 🚓 Please don't sue me.
-I probably forgot like 90% of what really happened.
+I probably forgot like 90% of what actually happened.
 My goal is for you to reflect on the past so that you can make better predictions about the <u>future</u>.
 {% end %}